Yang-Mills Theory and the $\mathcal{N}=2$ Spinning Path Integral: State-Operator Map

 \section{State-Operator Map}

-The first step in our construction is to identify a suitable subcomplex of the full $\mathcal{N}=2$ world-line vertex operator algebra $\left( V^{(0,-1)}, Q \right)$ which contains the interaction term in \eqref{eq:Qi}, but encodes the same physical states as the representation \eqref{eq:rep} being quasi-isomorphic to it.
+The first step in our construction is to identify a suitable subcomplex of the full $\mathcal{N}=2$ world line vertex operator algebra $\left( V^{(0,-1)}, Q \right)$ which contains the interaction term in \eqref{eq:Qi}, but encodes the same physical states as the representation \eqref{eq:rep} being quasi-isomorphic to it.
 We thus seek a cochain map $\iota$

-such that $\iota \left( V^{(0,-1)}\right)$ is quasi-isomorphic to $V^{(0,-1)} 1_\psi$. \\ {\bf Remark:} On can similarly remove the $\mathbf{1}_x$ ground state from $V$ which, upon acting with $Q$ will result in vertex operators that are polynomial on $p_\mu$.
+such that $\iota \left( V^{(0,-1)} \mathrm{1}_\psi \right)$ is quasi-isomorphic to $V^{(0,-1)} 1_\psi$. \\ {\bf Remark:} On can similarly remove the $\mathbf{1}_x$ ground state from $V$ which, upon acting with $Q$ will result in vertex operators that are polynomial on $p_\mu$.
 In fact, this will be the approach that we will follow when considering the interaction terms in section \ref{sec:int}.
 For the quadratic action that encodes the linear cohomology, keeping $\mathbf{1}_x$ or not, is equivalent up to total derivatives.
 In this section, we keep $\mathbf{1}_x$ to simplify the construction of the embedding.

 Simply identifying the operators acting on the vacuum with themselves, without the insertion of other terms projected out by $1_\psi$, would not lead to a map commuting with the differential.
 For example, for the piece of the vertex given by $ c \beta iB(x)\delta ( \bar\gamma )$, we have (we consider here only the term linear in $c$)